quantling/pyndl/paper/paper.md

 <!-- Alternatively, the final state of the learning weights in the network is
 computable by equilibrium equations [@Danks_2003,@rescorla1972theory].
-The underlying assumption is that language is learned over time. --> NDL models are trained on large corpora to investigate the language's structure and to provide insights into the learning process of life long language acquisition [please find an extensive list of examples in @Baayen_2015, section 5].
+The underlying assumption is that language is learned over time. --> In linguistics, NDL models are trained on large corpora to investigate the language's structure and to provide insights into the learning process of life long language acquisition [please find an extensive list of examples in @Baayen_2015, section 5].